What is Personal Support for People with Disabilities?

 Promoting Accessibility

 This means creating buildings, transportation systems, and public spaces that are universally accessible and installing utilities like ramps, elevators, wider doorways, and accessible restrooms.
 Information should also be readily available in multiple formats like large print, Braille, and audio recordings, while communication should be clear and concise.
+Additionally, offering sign language interpretation and being patient with those who require more time to communicate are essential aspects of fostering an inclusive environment.

 Providing Needed Support